Naxos or Paros? Find your Greek Island Match

 Swim between the exotic rock sculptures of eccentric kolymbithres, the golden windswept shores of surf hotspot Chryssi Akti, or the twinkling privacy of Faragas bay.

-While Naxos is larger and has a longer coastline, most of the swimming takes place in what is essentially the same length of sand on the island’s west coast.
-Dreamily clear, and sandy, expansive horizons backed by beach bars dominate the busy end (starting from Agios Georgios), emptying out as you head south.
+While Naxos is larger and has a longer coastline, most of the swimming takes place in what is essentially the same length of beach on the island’s west coast.
+Dreamily clear and sandy, expansive horizons backed by beach bars dominate the busy end (starting from Agios Georgios), emptying out as you head south.

 If you’re a naturist and enjoy quiet communes with the countryside, Naxos has diverse swathes of untouched land.